Trying to choose a survival water filter can be tough and confusing.

 When it comes to gravity water filter systems, the Platypus GravityWorks filter is consistently voted the best.

-The top reservoir holds 4 liters of dirty water and the bottom reservoir holds 4 liter of clean water, giving it a total capacity of 8 liters.
-There is also a 4 liter version available too.
+The top reservoir holds 4 liters of dirty water, and the bottom reservoir holds 4 liters of clean water, giving it a total capacity of 8 liters.
+There are also smaller versions available too.

-The system is designed to filter a lot of water in a short period of time.
+The system is designed to filter a lot of water in a short period.
 While not nearly as fast as the MSR Guardian, you don’t have to do any pumping for the GravityWorks.

 - Easy to use